 Charges for premium room fees are negotiated between the care provider and the resident and must be specified in the admission agreement.

-See the Central Technical Advisory Services website(external link) for more information on premium room fees including information on the 10 km rule and how and where it applies.
+See the Central Technical Advisory Services website(external link), or contact Seniorline, for more information on premium room fees including information on the 10 km rule and how and where it applies.

 Facilities cannot charge for services included in the DHB contract (includes GP visits, medications and incontinence products).
 This applies to residents receiving the Residential Care Subsidy and privately paying residents.
 Extra can only be charged for items or services outside of the contract.